Schoenoplectus tabernaemontani, Bulrush

 Bulrush plants are great and will love being planted around water sources.
 Bulrush can grow in moist and various soil conditions.
-Bulrush is a good grass to add to help with soil erosion.
+Bulrush is an excellent grass to add to help with soil erosion.

 The Bulrush can also be adorned on planter shelves by placing them into flower pots with aquatic planting soil.
 Bulrush plants, a type of Sedge family, add a unique vertical appeal to your planetarium.
-The Bulrush flowers will naturally pollunate through the Fall, and will then bloom between the months of June and July.
-Bulrush is great for water gardens.
+The Bulrush flowers will naturally pollinate through the Fall, and will then bloom between June and July.
+Bulrush is excellent for water gardens.

 There are many different types of Bulrush grasses

 These plants are found in and around water; they grow the best in shallow water and very moist soils.
 The stem on the Bulrush plants are round, light gray-green and usually has no leaves.
 Flowers that bloom on these plants appears right below the tip of the stem.
 When these plants are grown in ponds and lakes the submerged parts provide habitats for tiny invertebrates, in turn providing food for any fish that are in the waters.